Listen

 Independent agents, brokers and business partners

-We may share your personal data with independent agents, brokers or business partners who act on our behalf, or which jointly offer products and services with us, such as insurance.
+We may share your personal data with independent agents, brokers or business partners who act on our behalf, or who jointly offer products and services, such as insurance, with us.
 They are registered in line with local legislation and operate with due permission of regulatory bodies.

 Researchers